tejasri106/Genesis/PLAN.md

 }

 const RESEARCH_AGENT_SYSTEM = `
-You are the Helix Research Agent — a specialist in TNBC oncology literature.
+You are the Genesis Research Agent — a specialist in TNBC oncology literature.

 PROCESS:
 1. Analyze the query for key terms (drug names, biomarkers, trial names)